Toowiredd/gpt-engineer/README.md

 - Create a folder with a `prompt` describing the API
 - Run `gpte <project_dir> --microservice`
 - The command writes a `Dockerfile`, `app.py` and `requirements.txt` into the directory

+### Run a smol swarm

+- Define micro steps separated by semicolons: `--swarm-steps "setup env;write tests;implement"`
+- Run `gpte <project_dir> --smol-swarm --swarm-steps "setup env;write tests;implement"`
+- Each step is executed by a separate agent in parallel and results are merged
 -
 ### Benchmark custom agents
 - gpt-engineer installs the binary 'bench', which gives you a simple interface for benchmarking your own agent implementations against popular public datasets.